thomashirtz/notion-scholar/README.md

 ```
 ns set -f <bib_file_path>
 ```
+**The bib file needs to exist and the file path needs to be absolute.**
 ### Inspecting & clearing the configuration

 It is possible to see all the configurations saved by typing: